NEW for Paralegal Students!

 The American Bar Association (ABA)-approved California State University,

 East Bay Certificate in Paralegal Studies qualifies aspiring paralegals

-for entry-level positions in the field, whether in law offices, corporations,
+for positions in the field, whether in law offices, corporations,

 government agencies, or other organizations.
 Earning a certificate is also an